 We are often asked about what our Master Practitioner (MP) courses cover, who they are suited for and how to apply for them.
-In this blog post I hope to answer most of the most usual questions and also showcase some photos of the work that our past and current students have produced during their courses.
+In this blog post I hope to answer some of the commonly asked questions and also showcase some photos of the work that our past and current students have produced during their courses.

-Our Master Practitioner courses are the ideal way to really challenge, enhance and promote the further development of your skills and creativity.
+Our Master Practitioner courses are advanced textile art courses and are the ideal way to really challenge, enhance and promote the further development of your skills and creativity.
 The focus of this course is to get you thinking creativity about your approaches, styles and techniques allowing you to experiment with new ideas and themes, whilst allowing you to control what techniques you wish to use.

 The modules themselves aim to extend the formal textile education that students will have already received and to push them into what may for some, unchartered territory.
 In the first module we ask them to take inspiration from the invisible and explore music and verse as design sources.
 The following modules take inspiration from a journey and a favourite memory.
 Each module requires the student to produce a series of design work, samples and a final completed piece.
 The MP courses are available as either Embroidery (hand or machine or a mixture of both) or Patchwork and Quitling.

 Module 1 – Inspiration from the Invisible: During this module inspiration will be taken from music and verse, producing a set of design ideas from these little used sources and then continuing through to sampling and eventually to complete a final piece of the student’s own choosing.